jbfink/ltc2013-vagrant/slides.md

-[SLIDE]

-# This is a sample slide, my attempt to Showoff-ify Reveal.js.
+This is a sample slide, my attempt to Showoff-ify Reveal.js.